Horton is a very pretty little village in South Gower, set on a steep hill that stretches down to the beautiful beach.

 Horton shares the bay with Port Eynon which is located at the Western end.
 Like many Gower villages its roots are mainly agricultural, but Horton also has a long connection with the lifeboat and Methodism.
 In the centre of the bay are two orange buoys that mark the remains of the Prince Ivanhoe.
 The Prince Ivanhoe was used a pleasure craft, but on the 3rd August 1981 it hit something just off the edge of Port Eynon Point.
 The skipper assessed the situation and as they were quickly taking on water, “… the vessel was turned quickly around and came right up onto the beach!”, according to one onlooker.

 Beautiful, spacious accommodation sleeping 2.
 Light & airy.
 Towels & bed linen supplied.
 SMART TV with DVD player.
 An attractive garden with garden furniture.
 Sea views from top of garden.
 Five minutes’ walk to Horton / Porteynon beach.
+VIsitors garage.
+WiFi.

 Beautiful barn conversion sleeping up to 5 people in 2 bedrooms (1 double en suite & 1 room with a double and a single bed).
 On the seafront in Horton.
 No smoking or pets.

 Spacious self contained, two storey 2 bed apartment with balcony from which you can see the sea off the dining room.
 Sleeping up to 6 people (1 double, 1 twin room, 1 sofa bed).
 Bed linen & towels provided.
 No smoking or pets. fantastic location for beach (minute walk.